crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 ### Will and individualism

-The stipulation that one must be _willingly_ and _thoroughly_ devoted ensures that we don't mistake coercion for true loyalty.
+The stipulation that one must be "_willingly_ and _thoroughly_" devoted ensures that we don't mistake coercion for true loyalty.
 While strong loyalty might seem like a collectivist ideal, Royce begins with the necessary individuality of each human:

-> Yes, the entire and infinite visible world, to be even more exact,
-> seems to each of you to have its centre about where the bridge of your own nose chances to be.
+> Yes, the entire and infinite visible world ... seems to each of you to have its centre about where the bridge of your own nose chances to be.

-He goes to great lengths to emphasise that loyalty preserves and enhances personal autonomy, rather than erasing it:
+He emphasises that loyalty preserves and enhances personal autonomy, rather than erasing it:

 > Your only recourse [from the problem of deciding what to do with your life]
 > is to assert your autonomy by choosing a cause,